giantswarm/rfc/cluster-app-values-schema/README.md

 }
 ```

-The example below shows an excerpt of a JSON Schema which uses draft 2020-12.
+The example above shows an excerpt of a JSON Schema which uses draft 2020-12.

 ### R2: Schema must explicitly cover all allowed properties {#r2}